Why Is My Toilet Water Blue

 Installing an in-line water filter can also help reduce the chances of having blue toilet water in the future.
 These filters remove any contaminants and impurities from the water before it enters your home, leaving it clean and clear.
 It’s important to make sure you regularly change out and clean these filters as well so that they remain effective at preventing discoloration.

-See also What Is Belvedere Vodka Distilled From
+See also Is Ice Mountain Distilled Water

 Clean Your Toilet Regularly